gsbDBI/ds-wgan/docs/source/train.rst

 ^^^^^^^^^^^^^^^

 The function `train` trains the model, more specifically the generator and the critic (discriminator).
 If a `context_var` is specified, a cWGAN is trained, the default is a regular WGAN.
-The training procedure is described in detail in `Gulrajani et al 2017 <http://papers.nips.cc/paper/7159-improved-training-of-wasserstein-gans.pdf>`_.
+The function is trained using a stochastic optimization given an optimizer and a gradient penalty as described in detail in `Gulrajani et al 2017 <http://papers.nips.cc/paper/7159-improved-training-of-wasserstein-gans.pdf>`_.

+The function `preprocess` scales `df`.

   .. code-block:: python